TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 23/Ezekiel 23.16.md

 ---

-And as soon as she saw them she doted upon them, and sent messengers unto them into Chaldea.
+As soon as she saw them she doted on them, and sent messengers to them into Chaldea.